-Videos where the creator has told us that there's a paid product placement or endorsement in their video through YouTube's paid product placement and endorsement notification tools will be shown to supervised accounts on YouTube.
+Videos where the creator has told us that there's a paid product placement or endorsement in their video will be shown to supervised accounts on YouTube.
 These videos must also comply with the ad policy on videos that are 'Made for Kids'.

 How does YouTube protect my child's privacy?

-As the parent manager of your child's Google Account, you can pause or clear their search and watch history from Family Link or from your Parent settings page in YouTube.
+As the parent manager of your child's Google Account, you can pause or clear their search and watch history from Family Link.
+You can also clear the history from your Parent settings page in YouTube.

 Are supervised accounts available for schools or educational organisations?